Partnerships

 She is a single mother of a number of adult children.
 Her role in this partnership is to visit from time to time to make sure that the programme is running smoothly.

-Currently Bright Hope World is supporting 30 children.
-Rebecca and the Chiyesu’s have identified the most urgent needs, which are:
+Currently Bright Hope World is supporting 10 children.
+The most urgent needs are:

 Personal Testimony

-When Nathan grows up he intends to go to missions school and become a missionary.
-His current job is to assist his step-father to cultivate and care for their vegetation.
+When Nathan grows up, he intends to go to mission school and become a missionary.
+His current job is to assist his stepfather to cultivate and care for their vegetation.

 Problems: Many other boys his age like to drink and steal, especially those who do not know God.
-This problem may be because some cannot go to school, have too much time on their hands and don’t have parents or their parents can't afford for an education.
+This problem may be because some cannot go to school, have too much time on their hands and do not have parents or their parents cannot afford for an education.
 Sometimes these young people put pressure on Nathan to lie and register them for school.

 Hobbies: Nathan likes playing football and studying.

-Although Katemba’s father had a job he had no where to stay and so her and her two siblings slept at the toilets behind some large barrels of water.
-Rebecca (from GLO) got word that there where some children staying in the toilets so she went to see for herself.
-When she arrived there she found the girls begging from the people entering the toilets and being watched by the day time toilet attendant.
+Although Katemba’s father had a job he had nowhere to stay and so her and her two siblings slept at the toilets behind some large barrels of water.
+Rebecca (from GLO) got word that there were some children staying in the toilets, so she went to see for herself.
+When she arrived there, she found the girls begging from the people entering the toilets and being watched by the day time toilet attendant.
 Their father was out drinking.

 When Katemba’s father was found Rebecca demanded that he take the girls back to the village.
 He did take them back to live with their aunt who is old and sick and is no longer able to work in the garden.
 The family rarely has a meal.
 She wants to put the girls into an orphanage but does not know where to take them.